 I loved how direct Daniel was and that he knows the science behind the work.
 I would recommend Daniel.
 I like his no BS style and he has a real knack for gathering information and making it applicable and understandable.

 What three benefits resulted from working with Couples therapy Inc?

 I was really glad to find Daniel because my husband is very averse to any sort of mental counseling.

-Daniel Dashnaw // Associate Couples Therapist
+Daniel Dashnaw // Couples Therapist (pre-licensed)

 We know that when we're seriously ill and need surgery, we can't just call the first name on a Google search.
 We need to have some idea of how to find the best medical professional we can afford.
 Medicine is regulated so that even if your cousin Charlie has a sharp knife and likes to cut things, he's not the person you'd turn to.

 Neither can he set up an office as a "surgeon."
 He needs a medical license, that includes general medical training and then specialized training in surgery.